Negative reviews aren’t bad news.

 They can help your business, they’re easy to handle and you can easily combat them by just getting more reviews in general (because we know most of them will be good!).

-So, if you’re afraid of bad reviews, you don’t have to be anymore — now you have the tools to fight them.
+So, if you’re afraid of negative reviews, you don’t have to be anymore — now you have the tools to fight them.

 Schedule a demo with one of our marketing consultants to learn how Yotpo generates reviews and turns them into sales.